andys8/code-review-talk/README.md

 # Code Review

-## Friendly atmosphere
+## Friendly Atmosphere

-Serves the team, is not about letting pass
+Serves the team, is _not about letting pass_
-Language is important, since it might look negative Code reviews aren't a tool to criticize colleagues Comments should be about the code
+Language is important, since it might look negative Code reviews aren't a tool to criticize colleagues

+Comments should be **about code**

 ---

 # Code Review

-## Goal: Specific and actionable feedback
+## Goal: Specific and Actionable Feedback

-**Clear and over-communicate**
+Clear and **over-communicate**
-What to do?
-Or "you decide".
+Tell what to do or "you decide"
-Ask questions rather than making statements.
-Enough information so the author can understand the question
+Better ask questions rather than making statements With enough information to understand the question

 ---

 # Code Review

-## Try the code
+## Try the Code

 Checkout and **run** the code
 Try to **understand**